There’s nothing like experiencing Paris like a local. This guide including the best restaurants, museums and shopping should help you do just that.

 +33 01 40 69 96 00

-Yes it’s enormous and overwhelming, but the Louvre simply may be the best museum in the world.
-Ofcourse, you have to see the famous things like the Mona Lisa, and the Winged Victory of Samothrace (for more on how to do this efficiently see my husband’s story here), but try to make it to the Decorative Arts Wing, the opulent Napoleon III apartments and the basement where you can see remnants of the Medieval fortress that originally occupied the site.
+It’s impossible to absorb the entirety of the Louvre on a single visit and you shouldn’t try.
+You must see the famous things like the Mona Lisa, and the Winged Victory of Samothrace (for an efficient itinerary check out my husband’s story A Great 2 Hour Tour of the Louvre), but try to make it to the Decorative Arts wing, the opulent Napoleon III apartments and the basement of the museum where you can see remnants of the medieval fortress that originally occupied the site.

 +33 01 40 20 50 50

-This free museum in the Marais is an excellent place to go to learn about the history of Paris and it’s housed within two of the Marais’ most beautiful mansions the Hotel de Carnavalet and the Hotel Le Peletier de Saint Fargeau.
+This free museum in the Marais is an excellent place to go to learn about the history of Paris.
+It’s housed within two of the Marais’ most beautiful mansions: the Hotel de Carnavalet and the Hotel Le Peletier de Saint Fargeau.
+Interested in learning more about the Marais?
+Here’s an easy walking tour of the neighborhood.

 16 rue des Francs Bourgeois